open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 # Halo Firefight

-Halo Firefight is a fan made skirmish battle Game Module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.
+Halo Firefight is a fan made Game Module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.
 You will need [the core rules for Open Fire](https://github.com/open-source-tabletop/openfire/) to play this game.

 ## Introduction